MITgcm/MITgcm/doc/autodiff/autodiff.rst

 Adjoint code generation using Tapenade
 ======================================

 Please refer to Gaikwad et. al 2024 :cite:`ssg:24` for more details and a comparative analysis with TAF.
-Recently, introduction of the profiling capabilities in Tapenade have resulted in substantial insights and speedups for the Tapenade-generated adjoint, see Hascoët et. al 2024 :cite:`hascoët:24`.
+Recently, introduction of the profiling capabilities in Tapenade have resulted in substantial insights and speedups for the Tapenade-generated adjoint, see Hascoet et. al 2024 :cite:`hascoet:24`.

 Feel free to reach out if you wish to use Tapenade and need help!

-Authors: Shreyas Sunil Gaikwad, Sri Hari Krishna Naryanan, Laurent Hascoët, Patrick Heimbach
+Authors: Shreyas Sunil Gaikwad, Sri Hari Krishna Naryanan, Laurent Hascoet, Patrick Heimbach

 Introduction